Should You Sign a Personal Guarantee on a Business Loan?

 Are There Any Ways to Avoid Signing a Personal Guarantee on a Business Loan?

-If you want to avoid signing a personal guarantee on a business loan, there are some things you can do.
-Whether or not this is an option for you depends on the lender you’re working with and your specific situation.
-But in general, here are some options you could consider:
+If you want to avoid signing a personal guarantee on a business loan, there may be some options for you.
+The options depend on the lender you're working with and your specific situation.

-4. Find a co-signer: You can find a co-signer, such as a business partner or family member, willing to sign a personal guarantee on your behalf.
-This can be risky for the co-signer, so make sure they understand the potential consequences before agreeing to do so.
+• Find a co-signer: You can find a co-signer, such as a business partner or family member, willing to sign a personal guarantee on your behalf.
+This can be risky for the co-signer, so make sure they understand the potential consequences of agreeing to do so.

-Are There Types of Personal Guarantees That Are Safer Than Others?
+Types of Personal Guarantees That Are Safer Than Others

 The types of personal guarantees that lenders offer fall into two categories: